 Graves' ophthalmopathy and Graves' disease are two separate conditions that run independent courses.
 GO may occur long before, at the same time as, or long after thyroid disease is diagnosed and treated.
 Although most patients with Graves' disease have Graves' ophthalmopathy, about 10 percent of patients with GO have normal thyroid function.

 Progression of the disease usually stops on its own within a 2-year period and it rarely recurs.
 Mild symptoms may completely self-resolve, but treatment may be necessary to restore eyelid function, improve appearance, and correct vision.

-Incidence and Prevalence Graves' disease occurs in less than 1/4 of 1% of the U.S. population.
+Graves' disease occurs in less than 1/4 of 1 percent of the U.S. population.
 About 3,000,000 patients in the United States and Europe have the condition and there are 37,000 new cases per year in the United States.
-Up to 80% of patients with Graves' disease develop eye symptoms.
+Up to 80 percent of patients with Graves' disease develop eye symptoms.
 Graves' ophthalmopathy is more prevalent in Caucasian women between the ages of 30 and 50.

 Smokers are more likely than nonsmokers to develop Graves' disease and GO and are more likely to develop more severe symptoms of eye disease.

 Symptoms of GO vary.
-Redness and irritation in the eyes is common, but inflammation that causes permanent or serious vision damage occurs in less than 1% of cases.
+Redness and irritation in the eyes is common, but inflammation that causes permanent or serious vision damage occurs in less than 1 percent of cases.